 Why No-Fault Denial of Claim Forms Are Confusing

-When you receive a No-Fault Denial of Claim Form, you should read the reason for the denial which is usually at the bottom of the first page with a further explanation on the second or third page.
-The explanation will tell you if the doctor billed too much; if your $200 deductible is being applied; or if you received medical treatment after you were denied further treatment.
+When you receive a No-Fault Denial of Claim Form, you should read the reason for the denial, which is usually at the bottom of the first page, with a further explanation on the second or third page.

 Why Is No-Fault Refusing to Pay My Medical Bill?

-To understand what the insurance company is doing with your claim, you must carefully read at the bottom of the no-fault denial form where it says, “State reason for denial, fully and explicitly”.
+To understand why the insurance company is denying your claim, you must carefully read at the bottom of the No-Fault denial form where it says, “State reason for denial, fully and explicitly.”

-Many people have a $200 deductible and this should be the only amount you are responsible to pay.
+Many people have a $200 deductible, and this should be the only amount you are responsible for paying.

 Can I Pay My Doctor and Get Reimbursed by No-Fault?

-Plastic surgeons and dentists typically do not accept no-fault.
-But if you need treatment by a plastic surgeon or dentist because of a car accident, we can almost always get your plastic surgeon or dentist to agree to accept no-fault.
+Plastic surgeons and dentists typically do not accept No-Fault.
+But if you need treatment by a plastic surgeon or dentist because of a car accident, we can almost always get your plastic surgeon or dentist to agree to accept No-Fault insurance.

-Your plastic surgeon will tell you that you have to pay in advance and get reimbursed by your no-fault insurance.
-If you do that, not only will you have to advance the money to your plastic surgeon but you will be reimbursed a lot less than you paid.
+Your plastic surgeon will tell you that you must pay in advance and get reimbursed by your no-fault insurance.
+If you do that, not only will you have to advance the money to your plastic surgeon, but you will be reimbursed a lot less than you paid.

 Will No-Fault Pay a Dentist for Dental Treatment?

 Yes.
-But payment from no-fault for treatment of dental injuries is handled very differently than other injuries and you need to call us before you get treatment.
-Your dentist will tell you that you have to pay in advance and get reimbursed by your no-fault insurance.
-If you do that, not only will you have to advance the money to your dentist but you will be reimbursed a lot less than you paid.
+However, payment from no-fault for treatment of dental injuries is handled very differently than other injuries, and you need to call us before you get treatment.
+Your dentist will tell you that you must pay in advance and get reimbursed by your no-fault insurance.
+If you do that, not only will you have to advance the money to your dentist, but you will be reimbursed a lot less than you paid.

-If you need medical treatment by a plastic surgeon or dentist, you should call us immediately.
-We know how to get your plastic surgeon or dentist to accept no-fault so you don’t have to pay any money out of pocket.
-Other personal injury lawyers we know, do not know how to do that.
+If you need medical treatment from a plastic surgeon or dentist, you should call us immediately.
+We know how to get your plastic surgeon or dentist to accept No-Fault, so you don’t have to pay any money out of pocket.
+Most other personal injury lawyers do not know how to do that.
 We know because people call us frequently when their personal injury lawyer doesn’t know how to get them medical treatment from a plastic surgeon or dentist.

 If you were in a car accident or a pedestrian hit by a car, please call us for a free consultation.